Variational closures for composite homogenised fluid flows: Deterministic homogenisation of flow maps

 Applying the Stratonovich It\^o-Wentzel formula \cite{ventzel1965equations, de2020implications, len2023geometric}, we find

-and hence $g=\Xi^{(\beta)}\circ \ob{g}$ by strong uniqueness of the SDE \eqref{eq:SALTansatz}.
+and hence $g=\Xi^{(\beta)}\circ \bar{g}$ by strong uniqueness of the SDE \eqref{eq:SALTansatz}.
 Since $\beta$ is arbitrary, the factorisation of $g$ into a composition of a stochastic and random flow map is not unique.
-However, the above shows that there is natural choice of $\beta$ which arises from a homogenisation limit perspective. \end{remark}
+However, there is a natural choice of $\beta$ that arises from a homogenisation limit perspective under the modelling assumption \eqref{eq:Xi_eps}, \eqref{eq:bar_g_eps} and \eqref{eq:lambda_eps}. \end{remark}